 Across the globe, we are seeing tremendous growth in ESG investing.
 A 2015 case study shows millennials are particularly interested in ESG investing.
 88% of millennials are more likely to buy a company’s products if they are being socially or environmentally responsible.

-ESG Investing is an old phenomenon.
+While ESG investing in India is in a nascent stage, globally ESG Investing is an old phenomenon.
 It was initially driven by institutional investors.
-It has now started gaining attention amongst retail investors too.
-However, it is relatively new for Indian investors.
+But it has now started gaining attention amongst retail investors too.

 Let’s understand the constituents of ESG.